AmuletGroup/amulet-project/GETTING_STARTED.md

 Setup an Amulet Build Environment on Mac OSX
 ===
 1. Download the amulet repo with the following command, which will make sure that you also get all of the associated submodules.
+NOTE: Depending on your version of git, the --recursive option might not work.
+If that is the case, then you will need to navigate to both ``firmware/native`` and ``firmware/ble`` and run ``git submodule init`` and ``git submodule update`` to pull in the submodules.

 		git clone --recursive https://gitlab.cs.dartmouth.edu/amulet/amulet-dev.git